-In recent years, Chevron, along with many other investor-owned energy companies (comprising a small, select subset of the broader oil and gas industry), has been named in more than a dozen lawsuits brought by various U.S. cities, counties, states, and trade associations, all of which seek to hold these investorowned companies financially responsible for changes in climate and the effects of those changes.
-To date, none of these cases has survived a motion to dismiss, and we will continue vigorously defending ourselves against claims that we believe are factually and legally without merit.
+In recent years, Chevron, along with many other investor-owned energy companies (comprising a small, select subset of the broader oil and gas industry), has been named in more than 20 lawsuits brought by various U.S. cities, counties, states, and trade associations, all of which seek to hold these investor-owned companies financially responsible for changes in climate and the effects of those changes.
+In the only decision to date finally resolving one of these cases on the merits, the Second Circuit affirmed dismissal of all claims.
+See City of New York v.
+Chevron Corp., 993 F.3d 81 (2d Cir.
+2021).
+We will continue vigorously defending ourselves against claims that we believe are factually and legally without merit.

 Suggesting that investor-owned energy companies, which are responsible for only a small amount of the overall global oil and gas production, and an even smaller portion of the overall global GHG inventory, should be held retroactively liable for the effects of the cumulative phenomena of climate change is illogical.
-First, the extraction, production, and sale of oil and gas have long been actively promoted by governments-by law and by express policy.
-Second, retroactive liability against a small subset of oil and gas companies ignores issues of legal causation, the history of how our complex energy system has developed, and national and international geopolitics.
-Moreover, any putative relief will neither have an effect on global demand for fossil fuels nor efficiently address global impacts of climate change.
-Focusing on investor-owned companies is arbitrary and opportunistic; it punishes successful companies who are often the most responsive, transparent, innovative, and responsible producers.
+First, the extraction, production, and sale of oil and gas have brought immense economic benefits to billions of people around the world and have long been actively promoted by governments by law and by express policy.
+Second, retroactive liability against a small subset of oil and gas companies ignores issues of legal causation, the history of how our complex energy system has developed, as well as national security and international geopolitical imperatives.
+Moreover, any putative relief will neither have an effect on global demand for oil and gas nor efficiently address global impacts of climate change.
+Focusing on investorowned companies is arbitrary and opportunistic; it punishes successful companies who are often the most responsive, transparent, innovative, and responsible producers.

 Claims that we have concealed superior knowledge of climate change from the public are false.
-The potential effects of greenhouse gases on the climate have been the subject of study and public discussion by prominent scientists and government officials for more than half a century.
+The potential effects of greenhouse gases-including those produced by certain end uses of fossil fuels-on the climate have been the subject of study and public discussion by prominent scientists and government officials for more than half a century.

 Climate change is a global issue that requires a global solution by policymakers.
-We welcome meaningful efforts to address the issue of climate change and look forward to continuing to engage with governments and stakeholders to develop constructive solutions to help deliver a lower-carbon future.
+We welcome meaningful efforts to address the issue of climate change and look forward to continuing to engage with governments and stakeholders to develop constructive solutions to help deliver a lower carbon future.
 But litigation is neither an appropriate nor an effective tool for accomplishing that objective.